 Dominic Silvester has served as a director and the Chief Executive Officer of the Company since its formation in 2001.
 In 1993, Mr. Silvester began a business venture in Bermuda to provide run-off services to the insurance and reinsurance industry.
-In 1995, the business was assumed by Enstar Limited, which is now a subsidiary of the Company.
+In 1995, the business was assumed by Enstar Limited, which is now a subsidiary of the Company, and for which Mr. Silvester has since then served as Chief Executive Officer.
 Prior to co-founding the Company, Mr. Silvester served as the Chief Financial Officer of Anchor Underwriting Managers Limited from 1988 until 1993.